Key Course Information

 Did you know?

-Film Production and Photography courses within the School are ranked 1st in the UK in the Guardian University Guide 2017
+Film degrees within the School are ranked 1st in the UK in the Guardian University Guide 2017 (Film Production and Photography)

 In addition to the entrance requirements below, it is essential that you read the How We Choose Our Students pdf prior to submitting your UCAS application.